Culture The Beauty of Africa

 Going to the Beach

 The Easter holiday usually falls between March and April, and these months are reasonably warm in most parts of Africa.
-So, friends and families prefer to celebrate Easter at the beach.
+So, friends and families make the best of Africa Easter traditions by going to the beach.
 Thus, travelling to the beach is among the Easter traditions that both non-religious and staunch Christians practice.

 Diani Beach